sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 ### Install mirror script

-Ensure enough storage is mounted (300GB+), e.g. to /mnt, to store the images
+Ensure enough storage is mounted, e.g. to /mnt, to store the images.
+Depending on what you require to install, 30-50 GB is needed for the basic image content or 500GB+ for all image content.

+Download the mirror install script:

 ```
 curl -sL https://developers.redhat.com/content-gateway/rest/mirror/pub/openshift-v4/clients/mirror-registry/latest/mirror-registry.tar.gz -o - | tar xzvf -